 Multiple forms, images, expressions, intentions, and interpretations connect narrators, listeners, and readers throughout the sound recording genre.

-I continue to learn the works of Gloria Anzaldúa: work to record, to archive sound narratives, and to document stories about New Mexico Borderlands.
+I continue to learn from the works of Gloria Anzaldúa.
+I record, archive sound narratives, and document stories about the people of New Mexico.

 Appropriation of culture, language, and land remain antiquated “Custom” tied between territorial notions of resource ownership, political dominion, and ideological control colonialism.
-A myriad of concepts propose “Entitlements” to those that choose exclusionary rhetoric and geographic legibility systems of involuntary participation, an attempt to remain clear-and-away from industrial Mexico Americas and generations of people living, working, and dying throughout Borderlands fragmentation.
+A myriad of concepts propose “Entitlement” to those that choose exclusionary rhetoric and geographic legibility systems of involuntary participation –– an attempt to remain clear-and-away from generations of people living, working through, and dying as a result of constant fragmentation, exclusion, and denied human rights.

-Slavery, legibility, and gunboat diplomacy outside the United States brought this conversation inside the formation of the country-state, and with it our shared human drive to catalog memory, experience, and the timelines of literary and journalistic text.
-To remember, to engage, to respect appropriated lands and peoples, and “These laws” of our own localized justice principle, is to become less isolated, and less ignorant, of geographic and linguistic areas of understanding known from within Anzaldúa’s Borderlands/Las Fronteras.
+Slavery, legibility, and gunboat diplomacy of United States’ policies brought this conversation inside to the formation of today’s vast country-state, and with it our shared human drive to catalog memory, experience, and the timelines of literary and journalistic text about the truth.
+To remember, to engage, to respect appropriated peoples and their land, and “These laws” written by white colonialist justice principles, is to become less isolated, and less ignorant, of geographic and linguistic areas of understanding known from within Anzaldúa’s Borderlands/Las Fronteras.

 How can we connect to the present, and never impose sanctions of time, place, and memory upon future generations of internationalized citizens?

 By the time I got to Las Cruces, the study of narrative, storytelling, and public history demanded political discourse and, therefore, public record.
-A few years earlier, seeking journals, ledgers, box-files of company comment on the Ludlow Massacre at the Colorado Fuel & Iron Archives with its then executive director Tim Hawkins, it became clear to me how easy the potential that we may forget, mis-remember, or escape history; to perhaps skip a day, a week, possibly much longer, and to be free from the responsibility of transparency, truth, and good standing factual information.
+A few years earlier, seeking journals, ledgers, box-files of company comment on the Ludlow Massacre at the Colorado Fuel & Iron Archives, it became clear how easy the potential that we may forget, mis-remember, or intentionally escape history; to perhaps skip a day of record keeping, a week, possibly much longer, and to be free from the responsibility of transparency, truth, and factual information about history.